Frequently asked questions

 Are there limits on production?

 There are limits on harvesting, but these are in the order of millions of tonnes.
 Annual harvesting figures in Norway have consistently been below 200,000 tonnes every year.
-Other than that, Alginor does not face any limitations.
+Other than that, Alginor faces only practical limitations.

 Does Alginor harvest any kind of seaweed?